 The deep hull of her concert F sustains through the band hall.
-As one of the two said.
-"I did not know what it looked like or anything."
+As one of the two liked it.

-"People say that the tuba is masculine and that brass instruments are more liked it.
 I did not think I would be able to play it, but I stuck with it."

-practice, I started practicing for 30 minutes a day and thought, 'Wow, I could be really good," Deshay said.
+"People say that the tuba is masculine and that brass instruments are more was already overcoming the gender practice, I started practicing for 30 minutes a day and thought, 'Wow, I could be really good," Deshay said.
 "I was really excited when we had our first play-off because I had practiced so much.
 I was the only one who could play it, and I got a 100."